‘This Is Us’ Fans React As Kevin Gives Kate Shocking News In Season 5 Sneak Peek

 In a clip shared to the official This Is Us Instagram page, viewers got a first look at Kevin (Justin Hartley) showing up at his sister Kate’s (Chrissy Metz) house with a face mask and some big news.

-In the preview, Kate and her husband Toby (Chris Sullivan) made Kevin back up into their yard, they joined him out front to hear his announcement.
+In the preview for the episode, titled “Forty: Part 1,”, Kate and her husband Toby (Chris Sullivan) made Kevin back up into their yard, then joined him out front to hear his announcement.

 Toby joked by asking his actor brother-in-law if he landed a role as the new Batman, or if he was starting his own tequila brand.
 He then jokingly asked Kevin if he knocked somebody up, which signaled the former Manny star to call his baby mama, Madison (Caitlin Thompson), out from his waiting car.